🌍

 Is it safe to travel to Africa?

-When is the best time for a safari?
+When is the best time to visit Africa?

-What is the best way to stay connected while traveling?
+What is the easiest way to stay connected while traveling around Africa?

 Ready for Africa?